 Some modern pads use a top layer of memory foam that is a good mix between softness on a fall and durability.
 Also newer pads like the Mad Rock R3 use a shredded mix of recycled foam that creates a good cushion and a less stiff structure that is good for bumpy and uneven ground.

-A good quality pad will have a good mix between durability and weight.
-Cheap pads commonly use chemicals to make a cheaper foam harder but this foam can break down faster – leaving you no choice but to get a new pad or risk injury.
+A good quality pad like the Black Diamond Drop Zone will have a good mix between durability and weight.
+Cheap pads commonly use chemicals to make a cheaper foam harder but this foam can break down faster - leaving you no choice but to get a new pad or risk injury.

 What Thickness? - High Falls and Low Starts